RobotML/RobotML-documentation/Glossary.rst

    user
-      A user is someone able to connect to the :term:`portal` in order to download from it the elements he/she would like to use
+      A user is someone able to connect to the :term:`portal` in order to download from it the elements he/she would like to use namely the :term:`RobotML` platform

    VLE
       **VLE** stands for **V**\ irtual **L**\ aboratory **E**\ nvironment.
 It is